 Name: Little Cottage

 Scenery: Located on a slope right behind the beach, on the south coast of England

-Number of guests: 2 to 11 guests, three double bedrooms and a bedroom for 5 people
+Number of guests: up to 11 guests, three double bedrooms and a bedroom for 5 people

 Design: Alex Michaelis, London